dbrennand/home-ops/docs/infrastructure/NUC/openmediavault.md

+# OpenMediaVault 6

+!!! quote

+    [OpenMediaVault](https://www.openmediavault.org/) is the next generation network attached storage (NAS) solution based on Debian Linux.
+It contains services like SSH, (S)FTP, SMB/CIFS, RSync and many more ready to use.

-# Configuration instructions for OpenMediaVault 6
+This page contains instructions for configuring OpenMediaVault 6 on my NUC prior to running the [Ansible playbook](https://github.com/dbrennand/home-ops/blob/dev/ansible/nuc/README.md).

 ## Networking

-1. On the left menu, navigate to `Network > Interfaces` and edit the default interface.
+1. On the left menu, navigate to `Network > Interfaces` and edit the default interface:

     <!-- Create Markdown table with two columns named Setting and Value -->